RMI-PACTA/workflow.transition.monitor/README.md

 #  Testing

-There are two scripts in the `test` directory to facilitate testing of the docker
+There are two scripts in the `tests` directory to facilitate testing of the docker
 image: `run-like-constructiva-flags.sh` and `run-all-tests.sh`

 # Releasing